nyu-ossd-s18/terasology-plan/Work_Log.md

 ## April 10, 2018
 * Ryan had issues trying to install the program onto the computer, so he messaged the Discord Chat
-* Ashley messaged the Discord Chat for clarification/more information on an Issue
+* Ashley messaged the Discord Chat for clarification/more information on an Issue and looked at closed issues for more information
 * Dora looked for more potential issues that can be done

+## April 12, 2018
+* Modified code and did testing with the new code